zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Fernotron works uni-directional:

-A controller device transmits a message on 434 MHz and all receiving devices listen and filter out the messages addressed to them, or the group they belong to.
-They cannot acknowledge to the sender, that they received the data.
-They can only give feedback to the user itself, by moving the shutter a bit when they have succesfully received a command which not involves moving the shutter directly.
+A controller device transmits a message on 434 MHz with OOK modulation.
+The receiver devices will listen to any messages addressed to them.
+Because its uni-directional, a receiver  cannot acknowledge to the sender, that it received the data successfully.
+It can only give feedback to the human user, by moving the shutter a bit when they have succesfully received a command which not involves moving the shutter directly anyway.

 Each device has an unique ID.
 On motors this ID is usually printed on the motor itself and on some sticker on the cable.
 That ID can be used to access the motor without having to press the physical set button, which may not easy accessible.

-Controller devices like 2411 or 2431 have an ID too, but its not printed on anywhere.
+Controller devices like 2411 or 2431 have an ID too.
+Most of them have that ID not printed on anywhere.
 They can be only seen by looking at the messages they send.
+The ID of the 2411 can be found on a label inside the battery compartment.

 Each message has a single address field.
 This address can contain a Sender ID (like From:) *or* an Receiver ID (like To:).